dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

   - Likely requires multiple sorties or 3+ aircraft

 SEAD templates should not set a `cost` value; the reward is the elimination of the SAM site and degradation of the air defense network.

-### Death Goals

-Understand how [death goal specifications](https://jtoppins.github.io/dct/designer.html#death-goal-specification-goalspec) work and bias towards using death goals less than the default 90% threshold.
-For most templates, consider the template completed if the player heavily damaged key targets.

-For completeness the death goal keywords are reproduced here:

-- `PRIMARY`: Statics and groups that contain the word "primary" in their name are counted towards mission completion, and other units are not counted.
-(If no groups contain the word "primary", all groups are counted.)

-- `UNDAMAGED`: Entity is considered completed when it has taken 10% damage (90% health remaining) or is destroyed.
-- `DAMAGED`: Entity is considered completed when it has taken 45% damage (55% health remaining) or is destroyed.
-- `INCAPACITATED`: Entity is considered completed when it has taken 75% damage (25% health remaining) or is destroyed.
-- `DESTROYED`: Entity is considered completed when it has taken 90% damage (10% health remaining) or is destroyed.

-Examples:

-  - BAI template to destroy an artillery battery defended by AAA guns.
-Put the artillery guns in a group named "BAI-RegionName-N-N primary destroyed".
-Put the AAA in a group named "BAI-RegionName-N-N AAA".
-The template is considered complete if the overall health of the artillery guns is less than 10%, even if the AAA is still alive.
-  - CAS template to engage mechanized infantry.
-Put the IFVs in a group named "CAS-RegionName-N-N primary incapacitated".
-Put the infantry in a group named "CAS-RegionName-N-N infantry".
-The template is considered complete if the IFVs are heavily damaged, even if the infantry are still alive.
-  - Strike template to destroy a checkpoint.
-Name the largest static objects in the checkpoint "Strike-RegionName-N-N primary damaged N".
-The template is considered complete if the checkpoint takes partial damage.

 ### Template Descriptions